piersolenski/wtf.nvim/README.md

 # 🤯 wtf.nvim

-A Neovim plugin to help you work out *what the fudge* that diagnostic means!
+A Neovim plugin to help you work out *what the fudge* that diagnostic means and how to fix it!

 `wtf.nvim` provides faster and more efficient ways of working with the buffer line's diagnostic messages by redirecting them to tools straight from Neovim.